 Duplicate categories are a common problem, especially if you keep your data in multiple locations.

 Try and make sure that your categories are both different and distinct.
 Streamlining your data in one location and regularly checking for errors can help.
-If you have to keep your product information in various locations, can help make sure it’s all clean and consistent.
+If you have to keep your product information in various locations, inventory management multiple locations software can help make sure it’s all clean and consistent.

 3. Misidentified products